MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-ai-model.md

 1. Create a YAML file with the following template.
 KAITO supports popular OSS models such as Falcon, Phi3, Llama2, and Mistral.
 This list might increase over time.

-   - The **PresetName** is used to specify which model to deploy, and its value can be found from the [supported model file](https://github.com/Azure/kaito/blob/main/presets/models/supported_models.yaml) in the repo.
+   - The **PresetName** is used to specify which model to deploy, and you can find its value in the [supported model file](https://github.com/Azure/kaito/blob/main/presets/models/supported_models.yaml), in the GitHub repo.
    - We recommend using `labelSelector` and `preferredNodes` to select the GPU nodes.
 The `instanceType` value is used by the **NodeController** for GPU auto-provisioning, which isn't currently supported on AKS Arc.
    - Make sure to replace the other placeholders with your own information.